 Our faculty advise students, research, and rotate teaching the survey, Introduction to Historical Studies, Topical Seminar, and Research Seminar courses.
-They even keep a stash of Dum-Dums ready in the departmental office and would be happy to discuss the study of history at OBU.
+They even keep a stash of Dum-Dums ready in the departmental office and would be happy to discuss the study of history at Ouachita.

-Christopher Ryan Mortenson, associate professor and Chair
+Christopher Ryan Mortenson, associate professor and department chair

 Christopher R. Mortenson came to Ouachita Baptist University in August of 2008.
 He earned a B.A. from Cornell College in 1997, a M.A. from the University of Nebraska at Kearney in 1999, and a Ph.D. from Texas A&M University in 2007.
 He has completed multiple book reviews, and has participated in panels for the Society for Military History Conference, the Ohio Valley History Conference, the Arkansas Historical Association, and the Arkansas Association of College History Teachers (AACHT).
 He served as the AACHT’s president from October 2012 to October 2014.
 He also continues revisions on a book manuscript, contracted for publication with Oklahoma University Press.
 The manuscript is tentatively titled “Lew Wallace, the Civil War, and Political Generalship.”

 Signature Courses: Colonial North America and the Revolution, The Fragile American Republic, Civil War and Reconstruction, The Antebellum South, The New South, US Military History